DATA SCRAPING - TYPES, USES, & WHY IT MATTERS

 - Government - Tracking inflation, currency, or news for a specific country

 - Real Estate - Tracking the prices for housing markets, property or rentals, competitor comparison, and more

-The fast-paced evolution of technology means legacy systems, software, or applications become obsolete and costly to maintain.
-These large investments hold a wealth of sensitive and important information.
-In a 2017 study completed by SnapLogic and the independent research firm Vanson Bourne that surveying 500 US & IT it was discovered critical data trapped in legacy systems and disconnected data roadmaps added up to nearly $140 billion in missed opportunities and additional costs.
+Unlike web scraping, screen scraping does not download and parse web sources.
+Instead, it analyzes visual interfaces—straight from the screen intended for the user—to scrape text, images, and other content, making it ideal for application-based analytics and research.
+It is also extremely useful for scanning outdated sources.
+The rapidly-paced evolution of technology means that certain legacy systems, software, and applications become obsolete and costly to maintain.
+Furthermore, these large investments hold a wealth of sensitive and important information that is painstaking to export without the aid of a screen scraper.
+In a 2017 study completed by SnapLogic and the independent research firm Vanson Bourne, based on a survey of 500 U.S. IT companies, it was discovered that critical data trapped in legacy systems and disconnected data roadmaps added up to nearly $140 billion in missed opportunities and additional costs.

 - Crucial Legacy Systems - Highly accurate and complete migration of all system data

 - Governments - public and government records

 - Health Care Providers - health records for patients

 - Banks - legal documents, account information, and transaction records